FarmData2/FarmData2/components/README.md

         - Check that the UI elements / behaviors that should not be present are not present.
       - Note: `worker#` and `manager#` have appropriate permissions when logging into farmOS, but when running via API they need to request a scope, which is not currently implemented in `farmosUtil.js`.
     - If there is no user permission based content then this test is not required.

+## Testing Idioms

+- NOT ALL OF THESE ARE FOLLOWED UNIVERSALLY AT THIS POINT.
+SHOULD HAVE ISSUES CREATED FOR THEM.

+- use `cy.get(@spy).its('callCount').should('equal', 1);` instead of `should('be.called.once')` etc. because `'called'` passes if the spy was called at least the specified number of times (`once`, `twice`, etc). [ This may not be true since calls may not have registered before the check unless it is in a then. ]

+- `wrapper.setProps` - should always be first thing in a `then` because it does not wait for `cy` calls before it and can mess things up.

 ## Documenting components